Privacy, security + compliance

 You’re concerned about security.
 So are we.

 We are confident that we have one of the most secure online application + evaluation solutions worldwide.
-If not the most secure.

-Roles and permissions access control
+Role and permission-based access control

-Award Force has an extensible system for defining user roles and associated system use permissions so that your users can only access functionality they’re permitted to, whether they be entrants, judges, coordinators or managers.
+Award Force has an extensible system for defining user roles and associated system use permissions so that users can only access functionality they’re permitted to, whether they be entrants, judges, coordinators or managers.

 Credit card data